grachmannico95/mileapp-test-be/readme.md

 A Golang-based REST API that provides:
 - User authentication using JWT tokens and secure cookies
 - Task management with advanced query options (filtering, sorting, pagination)
-- Security features like CSRF protection, rate limiting, and password hashing
+- Security features like CSRF protection and password hashing
 - Comprehensive testing with mocks using Testify and Mockery

 ## Design Decision